mahdieslaminet/Chatbot/README.md

 This project is a text-to-speech translation application that utilizes:

-Text translation (using pre-trained translation models)
+Text translation (using pre-trained translation M2M100 model)

 Text-to-speech conversion (via Microsoft Edge TTS)